metaDAOproject/futarchy/docs/futarchy/drawbacks.md

 A solution to this problem is described in MetaDAO's whitepaper.

 ### Multisig
-In its current state, MetaDAO still relies on multisig members.
-When a proposal passes, it will often require the transaction of funds from the multisig.
-We hope to eventually eliminate the need for the multisig as an intermediary and pass all power to the autocrat and formally verified proposals as smart contracts.
-See [https://lextek.eth.limo/](https://lextek.eth.limo/) and [https://www.metalex.tech/](https://www.metalex.tech/).
+MetaDAO currently relies on multisig members to authorize transactions.
+When a proposal passes, it often requires funds to be transferred through the multisig.
+In the future, we aim to eliminate the multisig as an intermediary, transferring full control to an autocrat and formalized, verified proposals implemented as smart contracts. [https://lextek.eth.limo/](https://lextek.eth.limo/) and [https://www.metalex.tech/](https://www.metalex.tech/) are making progress in this area.